-Roads made of dirt, gravel or with damaged pavement may not be suitable for shipping container delivery due to their road weight limits and the risk of getting stuck, causing damage to the road and equipment, or being environmentally disruptive.
+Roads made of dirt, gravel, or with damaged pavement may not be suitable for shipping container delivery due to their road weight limits and the risk of getting stuck, causing damage to the road and equipment, or being environmentally disruptive.

 Steep Road Inclines and Declines

-Steep inclines can make it impossible to haul a load uphill, while a steep decline can pose safety hazards to the delivery crew and surrounding environment.
+Steep inclines can make it impossible to haul a load uphill, while a steep decline can pose safety hazards to the delivery crew and the surrounding environment.
 Please get in touch to receive an evaluation of your delivery route and determine if your local roadway grades qualify for a successful shipping container delivery.

 Shipping containers require sufficient turning clearance to prevent getting stuck, causing damage, and for safety purposes.
 Delivery of a 20ft shipping container will require a minimum of 60ft straight line clearance, while a 40ft container will require a minimum of 100ft straight line clearance to perform a safe and effective turn.
-For these reasons, narrow roadways in rural settings surrounded by trees and ditches as well as roads in urban settings with crowded buildings and parked cars can make shipping container delivery impractical.
+For these reasons, narrow roadways in rural settings surrounded by trees and ditches, as well as roads in urban settings with crowded buildings and parked cars, can make shipping container delivery impractical.

-Height Restrictions such as Overhanging Trees, Power Lines and Low Bridges
+Height Restrictions such as Overhanging Trees, Power Lines, and Low Bridges

 Shipping containers require a minimum of 14ft of horizontal clearance to pass through without getting stuck or causing delays.
-Narrow roadways less than 14ft in width may not permit a shipping container delivery and a lack of alternatives may result in cancellation.
+Narrow roadways less than 14ft in width may not permit a shipping container delivery, and a lack of alternatives may result in cancellation.
 Ideally, any roads leading to your location should be a standard 2-lane marked road at minimum.

 Roads affected by weather can make shipping container delivery impractical and dangerous.
 These conditions include icy roads, flooded roads, muddy roads, roads covered with debris after extreme weather, and snowy roads which have yet to be plowed.
-We’re always happy to work with our clients in planning a shipping container delivery that both accommodates their schedule and ensures a safe and hassle-free process for everyone.
+We’re always happy to work with our customers in planning a shipping container delivery that accommodates their schedule and ensures a safe and hassle-free process for everyone.